INTERCAL: History

 The full name of the compiler is "Compiler Language With No Pronounceable Acronym", which is, for obvious reasons, abbreviated "INTERCAL".

 The original Princeton implementation used punched cards and the EBCDIC character set.
 To allow INTERCAL to run on computers using ASCII, substitutions for two characters had to be made: $ substituted for ¢ as the mingle operator, "represent[ing] the increasing cost of software in relation to hardware", and ? was substituted for ⊻ as the unary exclusive-or operator to "correctly express the average person's reaction on first encountering exclusive-or".
 In recent versions of C-INTERCAL, the older operators are supported as alternatives; INTERCAL programs may now be encoded in ASCII, Latin-1, or UTF-8.

-Version numbers

-C-INTERCAL swaps the major and minor version numbers, compared to tradition.
-The HISTORY file shows releases starting at version 0.3 and as of May 2020 having progressed to 0.31, but containing 1.26 between 0.26 and 0.27.

-CLC-INTERCAL version numbering scheme was traditional until version 0.06, when it changed to the scheme documented in the README file, which says: